The formula contains two active ingredients: Heparin and Allantoin.

 Apply gel only to wounds that are already closed.
 Avoid contact with the eyes, the inside of the nose or mouth and other mucous membranes.

-Concurrent use of Heparin gel with other anticoagulant may precipitate overdose symptoms initially presenting as easy bruising or petechial formations.
-Concurrent use of Heparin with systemic anticoagulants is not recommended.
+Concurrent use of Heparin/Allantoin gel with other anticoagulant may precipitate overdose symptoms initially presenting as easy bruising or petechial formations.
+Concurrent use of Heparin/Allantoin with systemic anticoagulants is not recommended.

 Common: pruritus, redness (erythema), visible dilation of blood vessels (telangiectasia), scar lower than skin surface (scar atrophy)

 Uncommon: Darkened skin (hyperpigmentation), thinned skin (skin atrophy)

 Unknown: small pustules on the skin (pustular rash), allergic reaction (hypersensitivity), skin crawling (paraesthesia), swelling, pain in the application site, local skin reactions (contact dermatitis), hives (urticaria), rash, itching (pruritus), redness (erythema), skin irritations, small bumps (papules), skin inflammation, burning sensation on the skin, separation of skin layers in the application site, tight skin sensation

 Patients with documented hypersensitivity should not use Heparin/Allantoin gel.

 Do not use Heparin/Allantoin gel on open wounds or mucosa.

 Teratogenic Effects – Pregnancy Category C Animal reproduction studies have not been conducted with heparin sodium.
 It is also not known whether heparin sodium can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.